Real equiangular lines in dimension 18 and the Jacobi identity for complementary subgraphs: Candidate characteristic polynomials

 is negative for $\mathfrak h(x) = \mathfrak f(x)$, nonnegative for $\mathfrak h(x) \in \operatorname{Deck}(p) \backslash \{\mathfrak f(x)\}$, and

-The vector $\mathbf c$ if called the \textbf{certificate of warranty} for $\mathfrak f(x)$.
+then $\mathfrak f(x)$ is $p(x)$-warranted.
+The vector $\mathbf c$ is called the \textbf{certificate of warranty} for $\mathfrak f(x)$.
 In this paper, certificates of warranty are written as tuples.
 The next lemma follows directly from the definition of warranted polynomials.

 \begin{lem} Let $S$ be a Seidel matrix of order $n$.
 Suppose that $\mathfrak f(x) \in \operatorname{Deck}(\operatorname{Char}_S)$ is $\operatorname{Char}_S(x)$-warranted.
 Then there exists $i \in \{1,\dots,n\}$ such that $\operatorname{Char}_{S[i]}(x) = \mathfrak f(x)$. \end{lem}